silastittes/soapSearch/README.md

 WARNING
 -------
 This script is intended for small de novo assembly projects that will run very quickly in soap denovo, such as for chloroplast and mitochondria.
-Whole Eukaryotic genomes will likely take too long too long for thus utility to be very useful.
+Whole Eukaryotic genomes will likely take too long for thus utility to be very useful.

 NOTE